 Joining the library

-To join, fill in our online registration form.
+To join as a member of NHS staff, fill in our online registration form.
 We may need to see your Trust ID badge on your first visit to complete your registration and set-up swipe access.

 Who can join?